Atmo26/crisisheroine/Character Creation.md

 Calculate derived attributes.

-**HP** Hit Points.
+**HP**: Hit Points.
 In this game, HP represents your stamina instead of your vitality.
 It determines how much violation a character can withstand [(Body * 3) + 20]
+\

-**MP** Mind Points.
+**MP**: Mind Points.
 The strength needed to cast spells.
 [Evocation + (the higher of Int and Magic)]
+\

-**CP** Crisis Points.
+**CP**: Crisis Points.
 This represents the sort of power that can only be used with your back to a wall.
 Characters typically begin a session with 0 and gain CP via Crisis Acts that occur upon taking damage.
+\

-**IV** Initiative.
+**IV**: Initiative.
 Determines the turn order in battle.
 [Agility + Intelligence]
+\

-**SP** Sex Points.
+**SP**: Sex Points.
 Characters begin with 0, but as they are violated and lose their purity, this number rises to reflect their increasingly lewd nature.
 This stat is split into Chest, Waist, Ass, Mouth, Pain and Spirit.
 General references to "SP" are for Total SP.
 Since Corruption checks upon